cornell-colab/SGFDH-2020/W3. Tabular Data: Clearning + Exploration/W3 Game Plan.md

 [Intro to Pivot Tables using Google Sheets](https://www.benlcollins.com/spreadsheets/pivot-tables-google-sheets/)

 ### After the Session
+* Play around a little more with Open refine.
+Try to address (or partially address) some of the research questions in the [boxnote](https://cornell.app.box.com/notes/677010855433).
 Questions to consider in your reflection post:
 * What new questions, insights, or confusions did you generate during or after today's session?
 * In what ways does your project dataset reflect a worldview of your own, someone else's, or multiple other people's?